HSV Questions & Answers

 Why Am I Itching All Over?

-Prescription medicines often cause allergic Pruritus, which is all-over itching that can drive one insane relatively quickly.
-What does allergic itching feel like?
+Pruritus is all-over itching that can drive one insane relatively quickly.
+What does Pruritus feel like?
 Pruritus might feel like tiny, invisible bugs biting you simultaneously or spider webs dragging across your skin, making you itch just enough to scratch or rub your skin.
 Only nothing is there.
-If you're taking medication and experience itching, contact your doctor or call 911.
-Itching is an allergic reaction to medications or something else that could become worse.

 Read more »